CodeupClassroom/deimos-books-app/README.md

 # Movies Application

 For this project, we will be building a single page movie application (SPA).
-It will allow users to add, edit, and delte movies, as well as rate them.
+It will allow users to add, edit, and delete movies, as well as rate them.
 We will be using [`json-server`](https://github.com/typicode/json-server) to mock a database and our backend, so that we can just worry about the front end and AJAX requests.